conda-incubator/setup-miniconda/README.md

-- Bash shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: bash -l {0}` on steps that need to be properly activated.
+- Bash shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: bash -l {0}` on steps that need to be properly activated (or use a default shell).
 This is because bash shells are executed with `bash --noprofile --norc -eo pipefail {0}` thus ignoring updated on bash profile files made by `conda init bash`.
 See
   [Github Actions Documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell)